To see other blog posts by topic:

 Hosting work parties is another option for leveraging community support.
 It requires coordination to organize the people, tasks, and tools that are essential for work parties.
 But they’re a wonderful way to include people in your build, especially those who might want a glimpse into the process.
 Before organizing your own work party, tap into your community and see if there’s another one on the horizon and show up and plug in as you can.

 With the resurgence of DIY culture and community building, empowering each other and learning and building together is easy.
 This way, we can support each other to save money and be less dependent on mass-produced industrial building materials and systems.
+For many people, this collaborative spirit is the heart of discovering how to build a tiny house with no money—or at least with as little as possible.

 Text reads: Tiny House Academy at Wild Abundance.
 Photo is on right of man sitting in front of tiny house.